 They may ignore your duct-work and airflow requirements of your system.
 For example, they may sell you a 3 ton AC unit because its "bigger and cooler", but your duct-work is only capable of flowing 2- 2.5 tons.
 Also, even if the duct-work is adequate, sometimes a system is over-sized.
 This causes the system to cool so rapidly, it doesn't have enough time to remove moisture.
 Your home will be cool, but damp.

 They may ignore installing something as simple as a trap on your AC drain.
 Without a drain trap, the water may be sucked back into the drain pan during operation, which doesn't allow for proper dehumidification.

 They may ignore air-flow requirements for your furnace.
 Not enough air-flow will cause your furnace burners to turn on and off during the heating cycle.
 This is happening because the furnace is going out on high limit due to overheating.
 This can cause your heat exchanger to crack.
 Your furnace burners should never turn on and off during a heating cycle.
 All furnaces have a temperature rise range information sticker on the inside of the furnace.
 We have seen popular companies in our area bypass the high limit safety after they realized the furnace they installed was overheating.
 This is very dangerous.

 The may cheaply solder your new AC refrigerant lines instead of brazing them.
 They may tell you its not needed and soldering is just as good.
-Its not, brazing is much stronger, and often required by the manufacturer.
+Its not, brazing is much stronger.
+New units use POE oil which acts like a solvent.
+This oil will lift solder flux and it will be pumped through the system where it will create clogs.
+For this reason brazing is required by the manufacturers.